 If this sounds like something you’re ready to commit to, if you have a book inside you that you’ve been meaning to write, if your dream is to become a published author…

-In this 8-week course, I’ll help you develop your book ideas, brainstorm and outline your book with ease, break down the writing process, offer valuable tips for writing and self-editing, and give you all the tools and resources you’ll need to complete your goals.
+In this self-study course, you'll work at your own pace to develop your book idea, brainstorm and outline your book with ease, discover valuable tips for writing and self-editing, and find all the tools and resources you’ll need to complete your project right at your fingertips.

 Want more?
 I’ll show you how to build a solid author platform while you’re writing, so you have a devoted and receptive audience to market your book to upon publication.
 You’ll learn about all the publishing options available to you and how to choose the one that’s right for you and your book.
 I’ll also show you how to build a buzz around your book launch, and then launch and market your book like a pro.